turboMaCk/glue/README.md

 ```

 Now both `init` and `update` should send `Cmd` when `Model` is even number.
-This is breaking change in `Counter`'s API so we will need to change it parent as well.
+This is breaking change in `Counter`'s API so we will need to change its parent integration as well.
 Anyway since we want to actually use this message and do something with it let me first update parent's `Msg` and `Model`:

 ```elm